 Thriving despite your best efforts

 I have to confess.
 I am guilty of planticide.
 Years ago, in the pre-Instagram era, a succulent christened Shanaya met an untimely demise.
-The petulant pot was photographed in different angles and splashed across Flickr, a documentation that will live on the interwebs till the end of time.
-Shanaya, may she thrive in the compost pit, was deftly overwatered and oversheltered by me till she collapsed into a sludgy heap of chlorophyll.
+The petulant pot was photographed in different angles and splashed across Flickr, documentation that will live on the interwebs till the end of time.
+Shanaya, may she thrive in the compost pit, was deftly overwatered and over sheltered by me till she collapsed into a sludgy heap of chlorophyll.
 Appropriately mourned, I replaced her with one from my list of best indoor plants, a hardy spider plant, which thrived in a pot the size of a Mumbai studio apartment.

 For those born with no green thumbs, maintaining a house plant in harsh weather conditions, exacerbated with sloppy care can be the stuff of nightmares.
 But once you have the basics in place: healthy soil enriched with natural fertilisers, water and some TLC, (and a watering and sun schedule tacked up on your refrigerator) you can fake it till you can grow it.

-Ekta Chaudhary, founder of the Garden Up Store and popular gardening blogger, knows the best indoor plants suited for Indian homes and the ‘gram.
+Ekta Chaudhary, the founder of the Garden Up Store and popular gardening blogger, knows the best indoor plants suited for Indian homes and the ‘gram.
 She recommends you steer clear of the high maintenance divas and stick to the hardier worker bees.

 The best indoor plants for beginners

 Day 3 of #springintoplants –Good morning ? another day without seeing the sun come up but rather the skies are grey and it's rainy but looking at this little planter and this baby ZZ cutting from my momma plant thriving and I can't help but smile!

 A post shared by Jessica Lauver (@jessicalauver) on